FS Bancorp, Inc. (NASDAQ:FSBW) Shares Sold by JPMorgan Chase & Co.

-JPMorgan Chase & Co. lessened its holdings in FS Bancorp, Inc. (NASDAQ:FSBW) by 7.1% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 22,572 shares of the bank’s stock after selling 1,725 shares during the period.
-JPMorgan Chase & Co. owned approximately 0.53% of FS Bancorp worth $930,000 as of its most recent filing with the Securities & Exchange Commission.
+JPMorgan Chase & Co. lowered its stake in FS Bancorp, Inc. (NASDAQ:FSBW) by 7.1% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 22,572 shares of the bank’s stock after selling 1,725 shares during the period.
+JPMorgan Chase & Co. owned about 0.53% of FS Bancorp worth $930,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-FS Bancorp (NASDAQ:FSBW) last released its quarterly earnings results on Saturday, October 31st.
-The bank reported $2.94 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.74 by $1.20.
-The firm had revenue of $36.46 million for the quarter, compared to the consensus estimate of $27.95 million.
+FS Bancorp (NASDAQ:FSBW) last announced its earnings results on Saturday, October 31st.
+The bank reported $2.94 earnings per share for the quarter, beating the consensus estimate of $1.74 by $1.20.
 FS Bancorp had a return on equity of 16.29% and a net margin of 25.17%.
-As a group, sell-side analysts anticipate that FS Bancorp, Inc. will post 7.82 EPS for the current fiscal year.
+The company had revenue of $36.46 million for the quarter, compared to the consensus estimate of $27.95 million.
+As a group, equities analysts predict that FS Bancorp, Inc. will post 7.82 earnings per share for the current fiscal year.

 FS Bancorp, Inc operates as a bank holding company for 1st Security Bank of Washington that provides banking and financial services to local families, local and regional businesses, and industry niches.
 The company operates in two segments, Commercial and Consumer Banking; and Home Lending.
 It offers various deposit instruments, including checking accounts, money market deposit accounts, savings accounts, and certificates of deposit.